wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 It's for those who hold a CKA certification.

-* 10% Cluster Setup - Best practice for configuration to control environment access, rights and platform conformity.
+* 10% Cluster Setup - Best practice for configuration to control environment access, rights, and platform conformity.
 * 15% Cluster Hardening - to protect K8s API and utilize <a href="#RBAC">RBAC</a>
 * 15% System Hardening - to improve the security of OS & Network; restrict access through IAM
 * 20% Minimize Microservice Vulnerabilities - to use various mechanisms to isolate, protect, and control workload.